All Episodes

 She delivered it poorly.

-I mean, she's plotting and then gets falls back into what they told her not to do, raising her voice to this awkward level to signal some some semblance of passion, even though it's somewhat contrived, unable to play off the crowd naturally, like like Trump can, or most good politicians, even like her husband or Barack Obama can.
+I mean, she's plotting and then falls back into what they told her not to do, raising her voice to this awkward level to signal some semblance of passion, even though it's somewhat contrived, unable to play off the crowd naturally like Trump can, or most good politicians, even like her husband or Barack Obama can.

-You know, she she pushed through chance and applause lines.
+You know, she pushed through chants and applause lines.

-You know, speech like that, even Trump got this with the little experience.
+You know, a speech like that, even Trump got this with a little experience.

 He let the people applaud and have fun.